A-Series-of-Dice-Based-Events/IronGods/Technology Guide/Cybertech/README.md

 After a piece of cybertech has been installed in a creature, its bulk no longer counts towards that creature's encumbrance.

-To install or remove cybertech on a living creature, use one of the following actions.
+To install or remove cybertech on a living creature, you need to have the Craft Cybernetics feat, which grants you access to the following actions.
 Removing a piece of cybertech from a dead body requires no Medicine check but takes a number of rounds equal to its Implantation score.

 ### Install Cybertech

 **Traits:** Downtime, Concentration, Manipulate

-**Requirements:** Trained in Medicine.
-You are wearing or holding [Healer's Tools](https://2e.aonprd.com/Equipment.aspx?ID=25).
+**Requirements:** You are wearing or holding [Healer's Tools](https://2e.aonprd.com/Equipment.aspx?ID=25).

 You take a number of hours equal to a piece of cybertech's Implantation score to attempt to install it into a creature.
 The creature must be unconscious or otherwise helpless for the entire duration, and if this time is interrupted in any way, the procedure fails.
 Make a Medicine check against the cybertech's Install DC.